Home » Practice Areas » Truck Accident Lawyer in New York » Garbage Truck Accident Lawyer in New York

 What Should You Do After a Garbage Truck Accident in New York?

-2. Photograph the truck's markings and identifying information.
-Capture the company or department name, any municipal seal or logo, the license plate, the truck number (usually painted on the cab), and the overall damage.
-If sanitation workers were present, note how many and whether they were wearing safety vests.
+2. Photograph the truck and the scene.
+Capture the company or department name, license plate, truck number painted on the cab, and all visible damage.
+Note whether workers were wearing safety vests and whether warning cones or signs were placed around the area.

 Garbage Truck Accident Lawyer Near You in New York